Degenerate-States/2D-ENGINE/README.md

 # 2D-ENGINE
-Engine for devloping 2d games in sdl/glew.
+Engine for developing 2D games in SDL2/GLEW

 ## Current Demo Setup
-A simple Controlable polygon is implemented, controls are WASD for movement and QE for rotation. in addition UP,Down zoom the camera and LEFT,Right rotate the camera.
+A simple Controlable polygon is implemented, controls are WASD for movement. in addition UP,Down zoom the camera

 ## API
 Components: